 - be configured to handle any declaration types when used in the clearance context.

-- ability to link pre-clearance and clearance risk analysis into a broader context of trader risk – both by enabling transaction oriented risk analysis to feed into the overall development of trader risk profiles and by enabling the trader risk profiles to influence the risk analysis of the individual transactions;
+- ability to link pre-clearance and clearance risk analysis into a broader context of trader risk – both by enabling transaction oriented risk analysis to feed into the overall development of behavioural trader risk profiles and by enabling the trader risk profiles to influence the risk analysis of the individual transactions;

 - high throughput of processing, being optionally available in a multi-processing version.

-- The second set is a very easy to use tool set aimed at ordinary customs officers and enables them to easily and dynamically develop (primarily via point and click) operational risk rules and change threshold values within the framework of the risk model defined by the super users.
+- The second set is a very easy to use tool set aimed at ordinary customs officers and enables them to easily and dynamically create (primarily via point and click) operational risk rules and change threshold values within the framework of the risk model defined by the super users.